 Often a child's forearm bone doesn't break fully but just gets distorted at the surface.
 This is called a 'greenstick' fracture and doesn't need an operation: it heals in a plaster cast.
 This X-ray shows a greenstick fracture at the white arrow: just a small bulge of the edge of the bone, rather than a break all the way across:

-By Lucien Monfils (Own work), via Wikimedia Commons
+By Lucien Monfils (Own work), CC BY-SA 3.0, via Wikimedia Commons

 How long do forearm fractures take to heal?